UCL/research-computing-with-cpp/07PerformanceProgramming/Sec04ConcurrencyProblems.md

 In the case of our philosophers, P3, wants to eat.
 They check that chopsticks C3 and C4 are available, and picks up C3.
 In the meantime, P4 has grabbed C4.
 What happens when P3 tries to pick up the chopstick that is no longer there?
 In the case of the philosophers, there would no doubt be a full and frank exchange of views.

 ### Waiter/arbitrator
 One solution that race conditions is to use an arbitrator for access to the contended resources.
 In the case of the dining philosophers, this can be thought of as a waiter whom the philosophers ask permission to pick up both their chopsticks.
-One one is allowed to pick up chopsticks at a time, and the waiter will not allow another to attempt to do so until the previous philosopher has their chopsticks firmly in hand.
+Only one is allowed to pick up chopsticks at a time, and the waiter will not allow another to attempt to do so until the previous philosopher has their chopsticks firmly in hand.

-The waiter can also resolve the issue of resource starvation by ensuring that not philosopher is allowed to go too long without getting to pick up chopsticks and eat.
+The waiter can also resolve the issue of resource starvation by ensuring that no philosopher is allowed to go too long without getting to pick up chopsticks and eat.

 In a real computer system, the arbitrator will do much the same thing, controlling access by the worker threads to ensure that access is performed in an orderely fashion, and potentially preventing resource starvation.